medavox/articles/Sci Fi Setting/Original Doc.md

 maybe this is a society formed after an event by the ANCIENT TECH HUMANS who brought about a change in the laws of Physics, which stopped electricity from working?!

-(insert age of gritty gruesome post-apocalyptic  here)
+(insert past age of gritty gruesome post-apocalyptic here)

 that would explain why no former colony planets came to visit fallen earth in their intact uncollapsed spaceships